Guy Marks: Career

 Marks made his first appearance on The Ed Sullivan Show on May 29, 1960.
 From that point on he appeared dozens of times throughout the 1960s and 1970s on popular variety shows.
 His big break came when he was cast as a regular on the 1962–63 season of The Joey Bishop Show.
 Marks appeared in the first 19 episodes of the show's second season as Freddy, manager to Bishop's character, when he was suddenly replaced.
 Newspapers at the time reported conflict between the show's star Bishop and his second banana Marks.
 Bishop denied it in the press, and many years later would go on to have Marks on his popular late-night talk show.

 Marks made a memorable appearance in an episode of Dick Van Dyke in 1963 when he played a love interest for Sally, played by Rose Marie.
 The episode, entitled "Jilting the Jilter", featured much of Marks' night-club routine at the time.
 In May 1964, Marks appeared on The Hollywood Palace to perform another of his famous night-club bits, entitled "How The West Was REALLY Won?"
 The skit featured Marks' flawless imitations of Humphrey Bogart, Gary Cooper, Robert Mitchum and a Native American Indian.
 In 1965 he guest-starred on two science-fiction programs, My Living Doll and My Favorite Martian.
 In the latter on an episode called "The Martian's Fair Hobo", Marks plays a hobo named Shorty Smith.
 The character allowed Marks to show off his talents for imitating animals and inanimate objects, such as foghorns and frogs.
 He was second banana again, in 1967, when he was featured as the American Indian "Pink Cloud" in the 1967 ABC comedy Western Rango, starring Tim Conway.
 Despite early favorable reviews, the show lasted only 17 episodes.
-In 1969 he appeared on an episode of the popular The Ghost & Mrs. Muir (TV Series) sitcom, playing a gangster who sounds a lot like Humphrey Bogart.
+In 1969 he appeared on an episode of the popular The Ghost & Mrs. Muir sitcom, playing a gangster who sounds a lot like Humphrey Bogart.
 He ended the decade with an appearance as a thief trying to hold up Lucille Ball on the Here's Lucy show.